The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 The Zoom town comparison.
-Montana's 5.9% flat income tax is lower than California's top rates, but the real story is sales tax: Montana has 0% (one of only 5 states).
-At $100,000: California $5,762 vs Montana $5,900—California is $138 cheaper on income tax alone.
-But add sales tax: a household spending $50K/year pays $4,000+ in CA sales tax, $0 in Montana.
-Total burden favors Montana for most spenders.
+Montana's two-bracket income tax (4.7% on first $47,500; 5.65% above) is cheaper than California at every income level — and Montana has 0% sales tax (one of only 5 states).
+At $100,000: Montana $4,289 vs California $5,762 — Montana saves $1,473 on income tax alone.
+Add sales tax: a household spending $50K/year pays $4,000+ in CA sales tax, $0 in Montana.
+Total burden heavily favors Montana for most earners and spenders.
 Bozeman and Missoula have exploded as remote work destinations.

 The Big Picture